nus-cs2103/website-base/admin/project-w10-mid-v13.md

   For an example, see [the description of the undo/redo feature implementation in the AddressBook-Level3 developer guide]({{ ab3_website }}/DeveloperGuide.html#proposed-undo-redo-feature).
 * **Use multiple UML diagram types.** Following from the point above, try to include UML diagrams of multiple types to showcase your ability to use different UML diagrams.
 * **Keep diagrams simple.** The aim is to make diagrams ==_comprehensible_, not necessarily _comprehensive_==.
 Ways to simplify diagrams:
-  * Omit less important details e.g., a class diagram can omit minor utility classes.
+  * Omit less important details e.g., a class diagram can omit minor utility classes, private/unimportant members; a sequence diagram can omit less important interactions, self-calls.
   * Omit repetitive details e.g., a class diagram can show only a few representative ones in place of many similar classes (note how the <trigger trigger="click" for="modal:ipWeek10-logicClassDiagram">AB3 Logic class diagram</trigger> shows concrete `*Command` classes).
   * Limit the scope of a diagram.
 Decide the purpose of the diagram (i.e., what does it help to explain?) and omit details not related to it.
 In particular, avoid showing lower-level details of multiple components in the same diagram unless strictly necessary e.g., note how the <trigger trigger="click" for="modal:ipWeek10-deleteSd">this sequence diagram</trigger> shows only the detailed interactions within the Logic component i.e., does not show detailed interactions within the model component.
   * Break diagrams into smaller fragments when possible.
+    * If a component has lot of classes, consider further dividing into sub-components (e.g., a Parser sub-component inside the Logic component).
+After that, sub-components can be shown as black-boxes in the main diagram and their details can be shown as separate diagrams.
+    * You can use `ref` frames to break sequence diagrams to multiple diagrams.
+Similarly, `rake`s can be used to divide activity diagrams.
   * Stay at the highest level of abstraction possible e.g., note how <trigger trigger="click" for="modal:ipWeek10-archiSd">this sequence diagram</trigger> shows only the interactions between architectural components, abstracting away the interactions that happen inside each component.
 * **Integrate diagrams into the description.** Place the diagram close it where it is being described.
 * **Use code snippets sparingly.** The more you use code snippets in the DG, and longer the code snippet, the higher the risk of it getting outdated quickly.
 Instead, use code snippets only when necessary and cite only the strictly relevant parts only.